 We conduct interdisciplinary research and teaching to explore, develop and promote practice, policy and research in palliative and end of life care nationally and internationally.

-End of life issues concern and touch us all, surrounded by controversies, unknowns and fears.
-We conduct interdisciplinary research and teaching to explore, develop and promote practice, policy and research in palliative and end of life care nationally and internationally.
 Our aim is to make a tangible difference by enhancing quality of life for individuals and families regardless of age, condition or care setting.

 Current and Recently completed projects under the Palliative Care research theme include:

 We have a strong track record of undertaking research to develop and promote the alignment of public health and palliative care to improve end of life care and bereavement care in society.